waltervh/BornAgain-website/content/documentation/sample-models/miscellaneous/sample-parameters/index.md

 +++
-title = "Working with sample parameters" weight = 60
+title = "Working with sample parameters" weight = 30
 +++

-## Working with sample parameters
+### Working with sample parameters

-This section gives additional details about the manipulation of sample parameters during run time, after the sample has already been constructed.
-For a single simulation this is normally not necessary.
-However, it might be useful during interactive work when the user tries to find optimal sample parameters by running a series of simulations.
-A similar task also arises when the theoretical model, composed of the description of the sample and of the simulation, is used for fitting real data.
-In this case, the fitting kernel requires a list of the existing sample parameters and a mechanism for changing the values of these parameters in order to find their optima.

-In BornAgain this is done using the so-called sample parameter pool mechanism.
-We are going to briefly explain this approach using the code from the example [Working With Sample Parameters]({{% ref-example "fitting/sample-parameters-intro" %}}).
+This example shows how to get an access to sample structure information and how to manipulate sample parameters on already constructed sample.
+This can be useful for debugging and for quick simulations.

 In BornAgain a sample is described by a hierarchical tree of objects.
-For the multilayer created in this example, this tree can be printed in a Python session by running
+For example, the tree representing a multilayer can be printed in a Python session by running.

-{{< highlight python "linenos=table,linenostart=63">}}
+{{< highlight python>}}

 print(sample.treeToString())